 2. Scalability should be discussed

-Going in for a large server, with decision based on obtuse traffic predictions is being overtly optimistic, while a small server would be of no use if the enterprise application goes viral and the system crashed due to pressure.
+Going in for a large server with a decision based on obtuse traffic predictions is overly optimistic, while a small server would be of no use if the enterprise application development goes viral and the system crashed due to pressure.

-Some enterprises spread their system components across the data centre, all connected through extra switching nodes.
-In theory it looks like the perfect plan but in reality, the enterprise will have to deal with an immense amount of latency.
+Some enterprises spread their system components across the data center, all connected through extra switching nodes.
+In theory, it looks like the perfect plan but in reality, the enterprise will have to deal with an immense amount of latency.
 The solution would be to discuss scalability with the cloud service provider long before deployment.

 3. Architecture adjustment

 An enterprise should always be willing to adjust its architecture, given that migrating its system as-is will always be more expensive.

 For enterprises, saving on costs is by far the most influential motivation behind cloud migration.
 However, it is almost always the costliest option.
 This is because enterprises tend to perceive cloud migration solutions as cloning their existing infrastructure and forget to include scalability costs, management costs, and overheads that they would incur from their cloud service provider.

 Given these factors, the correct approach towards cloud migration would be first to decide which system components are essential to the enterprise’s brick-and-mortar premise and which really need to be put onto the cloud.

 4. Balance in service utilization